 Date nights during the courtship years might have included bouquets of roses, candlelight dinners and strolls through the park.
 But date night looks quite different now that you have kids.
 These days, your “romantic evenings” may more often involve finding free food samples at the grocery store and then heading to the dollar movie theater.
+How can you have a great marriage during the parenting years?

 My husband, James, and I even like going to the Hispanic supermarket on a weekend with our kids to make them practice Spanish.
 It’s highly educational, and the fresh, hot tortillas are delicious.
 On one such elaborate outing, we walked to the meat counter and looked for the ticket dispenser that read, “Take a number.”
 As I pulled out my ticket and waited for service, I wondered, Does my husband ever feel like this?